-Likewise, Jones's acknowledgment that the criminalization of transient status may offend the Eighth Amendment is not unique.
-For juvenile offenders, the Supreme Court has held that offenses such as truancy, curfew violation, or unruliness that depend on the offender's status as a minor must be treated differently than other criminal (or in the terms of juvenile court, delinquency) offenses.291 While this distinction is premised on the notion that the conduct in question is inseparably tied to the defendant's status as a child-youth is in fact an element of the offenses in question-in many ways it is a distinction that serves to deny greater protections, because children adjudicated to have committed status offenses may be held without a due process precommitment hearing.292 Even so, the Court has recognized that, in limited cases, even a transient status such as youth requires shelter from criminalization under the Eighth Amendment.
+be treated differently than other criminal (or in the terms of juvenile court, delinquency) offenses.
+While this distinction is premised on the notion that the conduct in question is inseparably tied to the defendant's status as a child-youth is in fact an element of the offenses in question-in many ways it is a distinction that serves to deny greater protections, because children adjudged to have committed status offenses may be held without a due process precommitment hearing.
+Even so, the Court has recognized that, in limited cases, even a transient status such as youth requires shelter from criminalization under the Eighth Amendment.

 In other contexts, however, states have been left free to criminalize behavior that is dependent on youthful status.
-So called "juvenile status" offenses, such as "minor in possession of alcohol" or "minor in possession of a firearm," survive constitutional muster despite the fact that the act of the defendant is criminal only because of her status as a minor.293
+So called "juvenile status" offenses, such as "minor in possession of alcohol" or "minor in possession of a firearm," survive constitutional muster despite the fact that the act of the defendant is criminal only because of her status as a minor.

 The story of status offenses is a mixed and often neglected history with courts struggling to define the precise parameters and protections of the Eighth Amendment as set forth in Powell and Robinson.
 Despite this muddled history, there is at least some willingness to recognize that criminalization of conduct so closely linked to status may support Eighth Amendment challenges under Robinson and Powell.
 Admittedly, the category of conduct that is inextricably linked to status is narrow.
 Courts seem inclined to rely on this doctrine only in rare cases.
-But as explained in the next subpart, the context of bathroom laws may be one of the few initially accepted this theory on Robinson but later abandoned it in favor of a disproportionality theory of the case.
-See id.
+But as explained in the next subpart, the context of bathroom laws may be one of the few circumstances that warrant the extension of this doctrine to a new category of criminal statutes.